frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 Growth in friendship with God requires interior recollection.
 The presence of the three divine Persons in our souls in grace is a living presence, which is open to our friendship: they are inviting us to get to know them and to love them.
 It\'s up to us to correspond.

 St. Augustine says, "Why climb the mountains or go down into the valleys of the world looking for him who dwells within us?"
-(St. Augustine, *De Trinitate*).
+(Augustine, *De Trinitate*).

 St. Gregory tells us, "As long as our mind is giddy with carnal images, it will never be able to contemplate\...because there are as many obstacles blinding it as there are thoughts pulling it here and there.
-Hence, for the soul to contemplate the invisible nature of God, the first step must be: let it be recollected within itself" (St. Gregory the Great, *Homilies on Ezechiel*).
+Hence, for the soul to contemplate the invisible nature of God, the first step must be: let it be recollected within itself" (Gregory the Great, *Homilies on Ezechiel*).

-We turn to our soul, to our heart, we find God within, and having that spirit of finding God within, we can also find Him without, because "there is something...divine, hidden in the most ordinary human reality" (cf. Josemaría Escrivá, *Conversations*, Point 114).
+We turn to our soul, to our heart, we find God within, and having that spirit of finding God within, we can also find Him without, because "there is something...divine, hidden in the most ordinary human reality" (*cf*.
+Josemaría Escrivá, *Conversations*, Point 114).

 God may ask some people to withdraw from the world to achieve that recollection.
 But for the majority of Christians---housewives, students, employees---He wants us to find Him in the midst of our daily activities, and to achieve that recollection there.